Color symbolism: Red

-Red is a primary colour across all models of colour space.
-It is the colour of blood.
+Red is a primary color across all models of colour space.
+It is the color of blood.
 It is often associated with love, passion, and lust but also danger and aggression.
 It is frequently used in relation to Valentine's Day.
 It can also be used to signify danger or warning, but it is also associated with importance.
 For instance, it is used for stop signs and fire engines.
 In contemporary China, red is often used to symbolize good luck or happiness, and is used for many holidays or weddings.
 However, red and black frequently appear in ancient Chinese tombs in graves—as red was associated with death at the time.
-It also represents communism.
+Red was also associated with death in ancient Egypt, as mummies were wrapped in cloth dyed with hematite.
+As such, Osiris—god of the afterlife and underworld—was known as the "lord of the red cloth."
+Historically, the color red has been associated with communism alongside symbols like the hammer and sickle.

 Blue

 Blue is a primary color across all models of color space.
 It is the color of the ocean and the sky; it often symbolizes serenity, stability, inspiration, or wisdom.
 It can be a calming color, and symbolize reliability.
+The decision of many businesses and organizations to use darker shades of blue may be derived from the respectability associated with navy blue, which in turn was chosen by naval armed forces to help clothes resist weathering at sea.
 In the Catholic Church, the Virgin Mary is most often depicted wearing blue, to symbolize being "full of grace" by divine favor.
 Blue is widely used for baby boys' clothes or bedrooms, although the reason blue is so strongly associated with boys is debated.
 Blue can also represent sadness and depression ("they have the blues").

 Yellow

 Yellow is a primary color in many models of color space, and a secondary in all others.
 It is a color often associated with sunshine or joy.
 It is sometimes used in association with cowardice or fear, i.e., the phrase "yellow-bellied".
 Yellow can also be associated with sin, contamination, or sickness.
 Children tend to like this color, and it is used to market products to children; it is also used for warning signs, school buses and taxi cabs since it is such a bright, noticeable color.
+Blonde hair is often associated with sex.
 In India, yellow symbolizes peace and knowledge, and is associated with Krishna.